 - The Mary Washington House is where Mary Ball Washington, George’s mother, spent the last 17 years of her life.
 George bought the home in 1772 specifically for his mom (which is pretty adorable).
 Compared to modern-day homes, this one is tiny and the tour won’t take you long.
 But again, it’s absolutely worth it.

-- Open Monday-Saturday 10-5.
-General Admission is $12 for adults.
+- Admission: $12 for adults, $6 for students, and children 6 and under are free.
 There are also combined tickets for Kenmore/Ferry Farm for $19.

 Fredericksburg & Spotsylvania Military Park